JakubSzwajka/JakubSzwajka.github.io/_posts/2021-3-28-Todoist-Console-Client.md

     client.sync()
 ```

-And since then you have all your informations up to date.
+And since then you have all your information up to date.

 ### Config

 I have prepared some config file.
-So far you can set your token and emojis there but I hope it will grow a bit.
-You can set your token by passing it to json file or I have prepared a command for you 🎀.
+So far you can set your token and emojis there, but I hope it will grow a bit.
+You can set your token by passing it to json file, or I have prepared a command for you 🎀.
 It will load config, change it and save it again.

 *  **to set the token** use ``` todoist --set-token your_token```